Protocol Setup#

 Advantages:

-Reduces the risk of incorrect picks
+Reduces risk of incorrect picking

 Independent of physical position